 For answers to all of these questions, a Google search can be a good starting point, particularly if you have a long list of potential countries where you’d like to study.

-Once you’ve figured out the basics, though, it’s a good idea to talk to other LGBTQ people about your destination, either online or in person.
+Once you’ve figured out the basics, it’s a good idea to talk to other LGBTQ people about your destination, either online or in person.
 See if you can chat with someone who’s traveled or studied abroad recently in the country or countries that you’re most interested in, so that you can ask questions about their experiences.
-If you can find people to talk to who share your letter in the LGBTQ (+) smorgasbord, so much the better!
+If you can find people to talk to who share your letter in the LGBTQ (+) spectrum, so much the better!

 Once you’ve asked these questions and found the answers, you should have a good idea of which study abroad locations are likely to work the best for you.
 Once you’ve found your perfect location, do a happy dance and start planning the rest of your adventure!